-Learn how to make these easy and inexpensive DIY log and flower table centerpieces for your country garden party or wedding.
+Learn how to make these table centerpieces with log vases and garden flowers.
+Easy and inexpensive table decor for your country garden party or wedding.

 Welcome to week two of the OUTDOOR EXTRAVAGANZA!
 Be sure to check out my trash to treasure tool box planters if you missed last week’s Plants & Flowers party.